Jirzo/TrendsInovation-Django/DB/README.md

 - After the previous steps you will see this.
 ![Database name image](https://imgur.com/6rzIjnM.png)

-Once you have created the database, on the query tab copy the code from the _DRFDB.sql_ file and paste it into the script file and execute it.
+Once you've created the database, go to the **Query** tab, copy the code from the `_DRFDB.sql` file, and paste it into the script area.
+Execute the script to run the SQL commands.

-Make sure that you already follow the steps to run the django server [DJANGO - GETTING STARTED](https://github.com/Jirzo/DJANGOM) , because on that process Django create ours tables so the sql file will only populate the tables.
+Ensure you have already followed the steps to run the Django server as outlined in the [DJANGO - GETTING STARTED](https://github.com/Jirzo/DJANGOM) guide, as this process creates the necessary tables.
+The SQL file will then only be used to populate those tables.

 If a modal appears, simply press the yes option.

 - [MariaDB script](https://github.com/Jirzo/DJANGOM/blob/main/DB/DJANGOM.sql) - file path

-If the process was successful you will see a message like this: `Affected rows: 25  Found rows: 0  Warnings: 0  Duration for 32 queries: 0.125 sec.` Lastly, you'll witness the database populating, and upon running the file, you'll have visibility into the tables and be capable of executing queries. </br>
+IIf the process was successful, you will see a message similar to this: `Affected rows: 25  Found rows: 0  Warnings: 0  Duration for 32 queries: 0.125 sec.` Finally, you will observe the database being populated.
+After running the file, you will have visibility into the tables and will be able to execute queries against them. </br>
 ![Create database image](https://imgur.com/5qpYsUk.png)
 <hr/>